kgary/ser421public/serverside/NodeHttp/weather/readme.md

 - It takes a city name, and in response gets the weather data for the city.

 # Steps
+0. Get an API TOKEN from openweatherdata.org
+1. Create a config.js that has the line: module.exports.APITOKEN = 'YOUR TOKEN HERE';
-1. node http_server_external.js
+2. node weather_proxy_node.js
-2. open 'http://localhost:8088/' in a web browser
+3. open 'http://localhost:8088/' in a web browser